U.S. judge rules talc lawsuits against J&J can proceed, testimony limited

 In addition to the civil litigation, J&J faces a federal criminal investigation into how forthright it has been about its talc products' safety.

-(Reporting By Brendan Pierson in New York Editing by Noeleen Walder and Tom Brown)
+(Reporting by Brendan Pierson in New York; Editing by Tom Brown and Stephen Coates)

 ((Brendan.Pierson@thomsonreuters.com; 646-223-6017 (desk); 646-306-0235 (cell);))